chaoss/grimoirelab/docker/README.md

 # Docker images for GrimoireLab

-This file describes two docker images that are useful when deploying GrimoireLab in containers:
+This file describes some docker images that are useful when deploying GrimoireLab in containers:

 * `grimoirelab/factory`: a "factory" container for GrimoireLab, produces